Expressive Pastels in the Yorkshire Dales

-You can check in to your room from 2.30pm onwards.
-Please join us for afternoon tea at 4pm.
-All guests are invited – we’ll introduce your leader and welcome you to your holiday.
-Before dinner your leader will give you an informal introduction to the holiday programme, outlining the exciting expressive art holiday ahead.
+You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
+Please join us for afternoon tea.
+All guests are invited – we’ll introduce your leader and welcome you to your holiday, outlining this exciting expressive art holiday ahead.

 What to bring

 - Hard and soft pastels (any brand, mixed colours) - highly recommended, Inscribe pastels ½ stick 36 or 72 colours, Unison landscape box set 36 ½ stick colours but bring what you have

 - Canson Mi-Tientes ‘Touch’ 350gsm pastel paper (black).
 Full sheets 50 x 65cm for the adventurous!
 Sheets can be cut in half before or during the holiday

 - Aerosol fixative (any brand but not hairspray!)